indilib/indi-3rdparty/indi-pentax/README.md

 ## Known Issues

 ### All modes
+- On low-power systems (e.g. Raspberry Pi 3 and older), for performance reasons, the Native output format is recommended for the driver instead of FITS.
+In such environments, *if you need FITs, I would recommend running KStars remotely, and configuring Ekos to auto-convert to FITS.*
 - When DNG format is selected, images are currently saved with a "raw" extension.
 This is because Indi seems to have a bug with .DNG files where it grabs the JPEG preview out of DNGs and discards the rest of the DNG file.
 The raw files may be safely renamed to ".DNG."
 - Download time estimates computed by Ekos are wrong, especially if you're using a slower system like a Raspberry Pi 3.
-- On low-power systems (e.g. Raspberry Pi 3), for performance reasons, the Native output format is recommended for the driver instead of FITS.
-In such environments, if you need FITs, I would recommend running KStars remotely, and configuring Ekos to auto-convert to FITS.

 ### PTP mode only
 - No support for PTP mode on 64-bit ARM-based operating systems.